tbrock007/tbrock007/README.md

 ⚡ Fun fact:
-- When I'm not coding, I enjoy hiking the beautiful trails of Utah and capturing the landscapes through photography.
+- When I'm not coding, I enjoy playing/watching basketball and football as well as spending time outdoors.
 ---

 ### Languages and Tools: